-1. The student must secure the approval of all committee members to schedule a defense and identify a time agreeable to all of them.

-2. The final version of the proposal must be distributed to the committee at least two weeks prior to the defense.
+- 1. The student must secure the approval of all committee members to schedule a defense and identify a time agreeable to all of them. - 2.
+The final version of the proposal must be distributed to the committee at least two weeks prior to the defense.

-3. An official notice of the defense must be posted two weeks prior to the defense.
-The student should provide the information to Word Processing, which will secure a room, do the posting, and distribute an abstract to the faculty.

-4. A formal defense must involve a public in-person presentation open to all faculty and students of the School of Psychology.
+- 3. An official notice of the defense must be posted two weeks prior to the defense.
+The student should provide the information to the Office of Academic Affairs, which will secure a room, do the posting, and distribute an abstract to the faculty. - 4.
+A formal defense must involve a public in-person presentation open to all faculty and students of the College of Psychology.
 Others may attend at the discretion of the Dissertation chair.
 The study is described in detail, and then the committee addresses questions to the student.
-At the chair's discretion, others in attendance may be recognized to ask questions.

-5. After the presentation, the psychology faculty present and the committee will remain in the room for discussion.
+At the chair's discretion, others in attendance may be recognized to ask questions. - 5.
+After the presentation, the psychology faculty present and the committee will remain in the room for discussion.
 All others, including the Dissertation student, will be excused.
 Faculty will be polled for comments.
-Any decision about modifications remains with the committee members.

-6. It is the responsibility of the committee chair to see that any modifications agreed upon by the committee are accurately recorded.

-7. If the defense is successful, a memo from the chair must be written to the Office of Academic Affairs stating that the proposal has been accepted, with copies to the Director of Academic Affairs and the student.

-8. A file copy of the proposal with any modification should be maintained by the Dissertation Chair.

-9. If the written document and/or the defense are not acceptable to the committee, the student must make all requested revisions in the proposal and schedule a new defense repeating the above steps.
+Any decision about modifications remains with the committee members. - 6.
+It is the responsibility of the committee chair to see that any modifications agreed upon by the committee are accurately recorded. - 7.
+If the defense is successful, the Dissertation Proposal Approval Form will be signed by all committee members and submitted to the Office of Academic Affairs. - 8.
+A file copy of the proposal with any modification should be maintained by the Dissertation Chair. - 9.
+If the written document and/or the defense are not acceptable to the committee, the Dissertation Proposal Approval Form will be noted and submitted to the Office of Academic Affairs.
+The student must then make all requested revisions in the proposal and schedule a new defense repeating the above steps.